Soulter/hugging-chat-api/README.md

 > **Note**
 >
-> For the personal reasons, the update of this repo will become slow, and we will ensure that the most basic features can be used normally
+> For the personal reasons, the update of this repo will become slow, and we will ensure that the most basic features can be used normally.
+Welcome Any PR!
->
->
-> Recently new updates:
-> - Assistant(Image Generator, etc)
-> - Web search
-> - Memorize context
-> - Supports for changing LLMs

 ## Installation
 ```bash